 It was inevitable that I'd end up buying even more junk, and so I am now the proud owner of a new bag.
 Had an early night in preparation for the next day.

 Another five o'clock start, and after a quick breakfast, I walked over to the bus stand, and after paying $12 (you what!!!!!) for a return ticket, I caught the fifteen minute bus to Machu Picchu.

-I'm almost lost for words (which is a first!!!) on how to describe it all, so I'll go for a few short sentences instead.
+I'm almost lost for words (which is a first!!!) on how to describe it all.
+So I'll go for a few short sentences with plenty of photos.